stebz/stebz/README.md

 ## Extensions

 Extensions allow you to add additional behavior to steps.
 For example, replace the value of some attribute or body.
+Extensions can be specified via SPI mechanism or via properties.

 ## Configuration